WenzWenzWenz/DelphiReSym/README.md

 _DelphiReSym_ is designed for use with **Ghidra** (via `pyghidra`) and aims to ease the reverse engineering process of Delphi malware and legacy applications by restoring as much human-readable semantic context as possible.

-> ⚠️ **Limitations & known bugs**:
->
-> * The tool only works on **unpacked** Delphi binaries.
-Packed binaries will most likely not contain accessible metadata.
-Use a service like [UnpacMe by OALabs](https://www.unpac.me/) if needed.
-> * Internal Delphi types are currently mapped to generic pointers for readability only (see [TODOs](https://github.com/WenzWenzWenz/DelphiReSym/tree/main?tab=readme-ov-file#-roadmap)).
-> * See bug report on Ghidra's issues page [here](https://github.com/NationalSecurityAgency/ghidra/issues/8567): Ghidra's decompilation and disassembly views currently only support template names of up to 10 characters.
-Hence, symbol recovered template names are not correctly shown in said views.
-They are being shown completely in the symbol tree view, however.
-Alternatively, you can also use functionalities like "Rename Function" on a function in decompiler view to check the entire name of the function's namespace.

 ## 🛠️ How to run